Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

 What a sense of achievement!

-Unfortunately, the clouds were a lot higher than at Pico do Arieiro so we couldn’t see much from the viewpoint but it was an incredible sense of achievement and the scenery along the way was absolutely breathtaking!
+Unfortunately, the clouds were much higher than at Pico do Arieiro, so we couldn’t see much from the viewpoint.
+But it was still an incredible sense of achievement, and the scenery along the way was absolutely breathtaking, which made up for it.

 We had some lunch, recharged and mentally prepared ourselves to do it all over again in reverse!

-1 thought on “Pico do Arieiro to Pico Ruivo: The Best Hiking guide”
+1 thought on “Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira”

 Leave a Comment